The Paradox of the Reasonable

-The most effective censorship I have encountered never wore a uniform.
-It arrived as a tone.
+Here is the strange thing about reasonableness: it is a virtue, and yet it can quietly do the work of its opposite.
 In more than two decades inside boardrooms and project reviews, I have watched ideas die not because anyone argued against them, but because there was no argument to make — only a shared, unspoken sense among reasonable people that certain conclusions are simply what reasonable people believe.
 No one had to enforce it.
-Everyone had already agreed to agree.
+The very trait we prize as a safeguard against error had become the reason no one examined whether we were in error at all.

-This is the tyranny of the reasonable, and it is more total than any decree because it does not feel like coercion.
+This is the paradox of the reasonable: the more sensible a belief appears, the less anyone feels the need to test it, and so the beliefs most likely to go unexamined are precisely the ones that sound most beyond question.
+It does not feel like a trap.
 It feels like consensus.
 To question it is not to be wrong but to be strange — and I have noticed that most people, myself included at times, will endure being wrong far longer than they will endure being strange.
 The social cost of the unwelcome question is paid immediately; the cost of the unquestioned assumption arrives later, and usually on someone else's desk.

-Consensus is not the same as truth.
-It is merely truth's most convincing impersonator.
+Consensus is not always same as truth.
+It can be truth's most convincing version.

 How reasonable ideas go unexamined

-I have seen this play out with every wave of technology I have worked through.
+I have, at times, succumbed to reason and implemented a non-suited solution and tool to solve a business problem even when there were other plausible tools within the same stack to directly address the business problem.
+In a room full of leaders from client and implementation partner alike, we just took the 'obvious' answer and ran with it.
+I have seen this play out with many waves of technology I have worked through.
 A new approach arrives, a consensus forms with startling speed, and soon the assumptions beneath it are treated as settled fact — not because they were tested, but because everyone serious appears to hold them.
 The forecast no one challenges.
 The tool everyone adopts because everyone is adopting it.
 The strategy that is 'obviously' correct.
 In each case the danger was not that people reasoned badly.
 It was that, at the decisive moment, they did not reason at all.
 They deferred.

 The discipline of the earned belief